 - Facilities in where this materials is handled should be structured by the perfectly closed system.
-Should be established the adequate local exhauster if vapor/mist generate. - Operator should wear appropriate protection.
+Establish adequate local exhaust if vapor/mist generated. - Operator should wear appropriate protection.
 Make available emergency safety shower and eye wash in the work area.
 The floor should be made of impermeable materials.